 How To Get Your Legitimate Psychiatric Service Dog Letter With Pettable

-We back up our PSD letters with a money-back guarantee, meaning that we will give you a complete refund if it doesn't work.
+Your satisfaction is important to us.
+That's why we back up our PSD letters with a money-back guarantee, meaning we will give you a complete refund if it doesn't work.
 However, remember that you must also submit the DOT's Service Animal Air Travel Transportation Form.